Please note we are currently teaching from our private home dojo (see note below).

 Our dojo follows the older Okinawan tradition of training from a small home based dojo.
 What we lack in size, we make up in the quality and the sincerity of our training.

-Our dojo has its foundation in the Shinjin-Ryu Okinawa-Te system of karate.
+Our dojo has its foundation in the Shinjin-Ryu Okinawa-Te system of karate founded by Katsumi Tamaki Soke.
 We integrate our training with theories of combat and practical techniques with no connection to sport.
 Our mission is to provide authentic, effective practice, grounded in techniques and principles established on Okinawa years ago.

-Ater over 50 years of training, we updated our practice to include our own theories, which we have named Shuhaku-den, to reflect our philosophy of continually improving ourselves and the dojo.
+After over 50 years of training, we updated our practice to include our own theories, which we have named Shuhaku-den - not a new style, but a reflection of our philosophy of continually improving ourselves and the dojo.

-Our founder and chief instructor, Adam Carter, holds the rank of 8th Dan, and the teaching title (shogo) of Hanshi.
-His grade awarded by Katsumi Tamaki Soke of Shinjin-Ryu Okinawa-Te Kyokai our affiliate organization originally from Okinawa.
-He was also awarded the same rank and title in the US by a group of senior instructors from the National Martial Arts Association.
+Our founder and chief instructor, Adam Carter, began training in 1974.
+He holds the rank of 8th Dan and the teaching title (shogo) of Hanshi, awarded by Katsumi Tamaki Soke and a panel of senior instructors from the National Martial Arts Association in the United States.

 We welcome new members and periodically hold a selective student intake.
 Traditional training is typically limited to small, dedicated groups of students, who are seeking to achieve a high level of disciplined, skills and values.
-Therefore preserving the culture and foundation of our art.
 If you are interested in joining us REGISTER with us today.

 Chief Instructor